Michael Gandolfini: Career

 After his father's death in June 2013, Michael Gandolfini decided to pursue acting.
 He enrolled at New York University after graduating from high school.
 After early auditions, he was cast in the HBO drama series The Deuce as Joey Dwyer.
 In 2019, he was cast in The Many Saints of Newark to play the young version of Tony Soprano, the role played by his father in the television series The Sopranos.
 Gandolfini had never watched the show.
 He described watching it while preparing for the role as an intense process.
 He was later cast in the Russo brothers' crime drama Cherry.
 In 2024, he was cast in Warfare, a war film written and directed by Ray Mendoza and Alex Garland.
 He has since been cast in Daredevil: Born Again as Daniel Blake.

 Personal life

 He has been sober since 2017.
-As of January 2024, he has been in a relationship with actress Mia Healey.